Building tools that

 story 5 min read

 I worked in children's ministry.
 Not as a developer.
 Not even close.
-My entire relationship with Rock RMS at the time was knowing which buttons to press on check-in Sunday so the right label printed and the right kid went home with the right family.
+My entire relationship with Rock at the time was knowing which buttons to press on check-in Sunday so the right label printed and the right kid went home with the right family.
 That was the job.
 That was the whole thing.

 I was good at it.
 Showed up early, kept the line moving, didn't panic when the printer jammed.
 Very normal staff stuff.